 Current State Analysis = Where Are You Now?

-A current state analysis should include:
+A comprehensive current state analysis should evaluate:

 Gap Analysis = How Will You Get There?

-A gap analysis should include:
+A thorough gap analysis should encompass:

 Strategic Planning Process Models for Startups